KindLab/scDamAndTools/README.md

     -x $HISAT2_INDEX \
     $FASTAFN
 ```
-...The script generates three files ending in “.positions.bed.gz” (all occurrences of the GATC motif in BED format), “.posarray.hdf5” (all occurrences of the GATC motif as a hdf5 array), and “.maparray.hdf5” (the mappability of all GATC motifs as a hdf5 array).
+The script generates three files ending in “.positions.bed.gz” (all occurrences of the GATC motif in BED format), “.posarray.hdf5” (all occurrences of the GATC motif as a hdf5 array), and “.maparray.hdf5” (the mappability of all GATC motifs as a hdf5 array).

 #### Option 2: Performing the individual steps
-6.1.
+6. 1.
 Find “GATC” occurrences in genome:
 ```
 mkdir ./refarrays/
 find_motif_occurrences.py \